mrocklin/thesis/blas-lapack-implementations.md

 The Microsoft Kernel Library is an industry standard.
 It is a professional multi-core implementation.

+### Distributed Memory BLAS-LAPACK

+The ubiquity of numerical linear algebra makes it an attractive candidate for mature parallel solutions.
+All computational kernels expressible as BLAS/LAPACK computations may be automatically parallelized if a robust solution can be found for distributed numerical linear algebra.

+Much of this work exists for sparse systems which are not part of the BLAS/LAPACK system.
+See notes on PETSc and Trilinos in \ref{sec:numerics} and \ref{sec:trilinos} for more details.

+In the case of dense linear algebra data parallelism is often acheived through blocking.
+Input arrays are blocked or tiled and then each operation manages distributed computation by managing sequential operations on blocks.
+A distributed GEMM may be achieved through many smaller sequential GEMMs on computational nodes.
+More sophisticated computations, like SYMM or POSV, may make use of a variety of sequential operations.

+Occasionally communication is handled by a separate abstraction.
+For performance reasons these are often built off of or resemble MPI at a low level.

 #### ScaLAPACK

 is an implementation of LAPACK for distributed memory architecture.
 ScaLAPACK\cite{ScaLAPACK} depends on BLACS\cite{Dongarra1997}, a library for the communication of blocks of memory, to coordinate computation of linear algebra routines across a parallel architecture.
 ScaLAPACK was the first major parallel implementation

 #### Parallel Linear Algebra for Scalable Multi-core Architectures (PLASMA)

 is a more modern approach to the parallel linear algebra problem and the natural successor to ScaLAPACK.
 It uses dynamic scheduling techniques to communicate tiles in a shared memory architecture.
 PLASMA is actively developped to support distributed memory\cite{Bosilca2011}.

+DPLASMA, the distributed memory variant, depends on DAGuE\cite{Bosilca2012}, a "hardware aware" dynamic scheduler to manage its tile distribution.

+#### Elemental

+Elemental\cite{Poulson2010} forks FLAME (listed above) to handle distributed memory parallelism.
+Elemental breaks the fundamental model of fixed blocks/tiles, instead employing a more dynamic scheduler.

 #### Matrix Algebra on GPU and Multicore Architectures (MAGMA)